LithoCoders/dailycpp/EffectiveModernC++/Chapter4/Item20_std::weak_ptr.md

 # Use `std::weak_ptr` for `std::shared_ptr`-like pointers that can dangle

-`std::weak_ptr`s are like `std::shared_ptr`s but not participate in ownership of the pointed-to resource, but they are able to track if resource is destroyed, so-called, *dangling pointers*
+`std::weak_ptr`s are like `std::shared_ptr`s but not participate in ownership of the pointed-to resource, but they are able to track if resource is destroyed, i.e., *dangling pointers*
 This also means, `std::weak_ptr`s do not affect to object's reference count.

-Here are some characteristics:
+## Some characteristics:
 * `std::weak_ptr`s can be created from `std::shared_ptr`s
 * it can't be dereferenced
 * it can't be tested for nullness